 This section includes a summary and analysis of the International Benchmarking Data derived from information presented in the Mission Visit Report.
-An overview is then provided of the main Photonics application areas for which Australian industry is or can be involved.
-Further details regarding application opportunities for Australia are included in Annexes A and B. Finally, based on discussions with the organisations visited, cyclic R&D processes are presented for career advancement and technology & product development success in fast-moving markets.
+An overview is then provided of the main photonics application areas for which Australian industry is or can be involved.
+Finally, based on discussions with the organisations visited, cyclic R&D processes are presented for career advancement and technology & product development success in fastmoving markets.